GkAntonius/ElectronPhononCoupling/README.rst

 ElectronPhononCoupling
 ======================

-Python module to analyze electron-phonon related quantities from ABINIT.
+ElectronPhononCoupling (EPC) is a python module to analyze electron-phonon related quantities computed with Abinit.

 Istallation